jonathanharrell/cjarellano-v2/content/posts/company-nothing-to-do-with-all-to-do-with-her.md

   - theater
   - directing
 ---
-I've adored *Company* ever since I squinted at a low-res DVD of the 2006 production starring Raúl Esparza as Bobby the boundless bachelor.
-This weekend, I finally saw my favorite Sondheim show on Broadway!
+I've adored *Company* ever since I squinted at a low-res DVD of the 2006 production starring Raúl Esparza as Bobby, the boundless bachelor.
+This weekend, I finally saw my all-time favorite Sondheim show on Broadway!

 ![](/static/img/company_img_3144.jpg)

-What can I say?
-I love a sexistential crisis.
-Director Marianne Elliott and the effervescent cast whip the exhausting niceties of marriage into a dazzling disco circus punctuated by selfies and martinis.
+I'm thrilled to report this adaptation honors and even elevates Sondheim's original story about a charismatic thirtysomething's sexistential crisis.
+Director Marianne Elliott and the effervescent cast whip the exhausting niceties of marriage into a dazzling disco circus punctuated by martinis and selfies.

 ![](/static/img/company_cmp_prod-image8_photo_by_brinkhoff-moegenburg.png.jpg)